Updated: Jun 19

-Before the world took a turn from fast-paced life to ‘the new normal’ time advocated to think, analyse and improve human dynamic and communication within our own households was limited and more often than not conflicts were swept under the carpet, covered under the guise of work commitments, pub/club outings or blamed on lack of time, but once COVID-19 pushed the world to a halt, the cracks within relationships started to show, forcing families and couples to face unresolved conflicts and expectations.
-Feeling invisible to partners, misunderstood by family and even dramatic differences in core values became no longer possible to ignore once the normal avoidance routes were cut out, in some cases forcing resolutions born out of desperation and anger, but isolation also brough positive aspects including a greater sense of appreciation for things we used to take for granted like going out for a coffee with a friend, a movie with the family, people in our lives we were too busy to visit; it opened channels for heart-to-heart conversations and helped us to dive into our shadows.
+Before the world took a turn from a fast-paced life to ‘the new normal’ , time advocated to think, analyse and improve our human dynamic of communication within our the members of our households was limited, and more often than not, conflicts were swept under the carpet, covered by work commitments, pub/club outings, and/ or blamed on lack of time.
+But once COVID-19 pushed the world to a halt, the cracks within relationships started to show, forcing families and couples to face unresolved conflicts and expectations.
+Feeling invisible to partners, misunderstood by the family and dramatic differences in core values were no longer possible to ignore, once the usual avoidance routes were cut out.

-Building sound foundations for better communication and enriched relationships with family and/or partners is paramount for healthy living and our growth as conscious human beings.
-It is important to find guidelines in this new aspect of our self development as we are navigating unchartered waters, below are five suggestions to implement safe, non-judgemental space to express feelings and concerns in a compassionate manner, You can apply these when talking to family members and/or partners..
+Building strong foundations for better communication enriches our relationships with family, partners and friends, this is paramount for healthy living, and for our growth as conscious human beings.
+It is important to find guidelines in this new aspect of our self development as we are navigating unchartered waters, below are five suggestions to implement safe, non-judgemental spaces to express our feelings and concerns in a compassionate manner, You can apply these when talking to family members and/or partners..

 1. Find a space/time free of interruptions.
-Make sure that your physical space is decluttered, this will help to declutter your thoughts.
-Agree beforehand to respect turns to speak without interruptions.
+Make sure that your physical space is decluttered as this will help to declutter your thoughts.
+Agree beforehand to respect your turns to speak without interruptions.
+T

 2. Avoid blaming.
-Take responsibility for your actions and speak from your point of view, not projecting your thoughts in the other and avoid false expectations.
+Take responsibility for your actions and speak from your point of view, not projecting your thoughts in the other.
+Avoid false expectations.
 Think in the effect your words will have before you speak.

 3. Listen with an open heart.
 We normally deflect responsibility and blame others for our emotions; stay calm, breathe, listen and resist the temptation to antagonize or correct the other.